-The Bank Credit Facility restricts the payment of dividends on the Common Shares but permits dividends to be paid on the First Preference Shares Series A.
+The Bank Facility Agreement restricts the payment of dividends on the Common Shares but currently permits dividends to be paid on the First Preference Shares Series A. The Bank Facility Agreement prohibits the acquisition of the First Preference Shares Series A by the Corporation.